Today on my errands, I happened upon a pair of mobile drape ladies, one of the most terrifying archetypes in human existence.

 Incensed, she rips down the set and swishes it into a ball, all the while making a series of huffing sounds.

 Soon, they break into easy banter.
-Marg is doing a fish pie for tea tonight, and Sheryl is going to watch Married At First Sight Australia.
+Marg is doing a fish pie for tea tonight, and Pat is going to watch Married At First Sight Australia.
 Husband Don is off at the Dennis Marsh gig.

 She’s older than him by two years.
 Has three children.
 From a previous de facto.
 They weren’t married.
 Those poor children. (more audible huffing and general resentment.)